hacspec/book/src/std/seq.md

 # Sequence and array operations

-While the types for [sequence and arrays](/language/seq.md) has been introduced earlier,

 ## Operations common to sequences and arrays

 ### Base traits

-Some operations are common to both [sequences and arrays](/language/seq.md) by design, and can be used as the interoperability base between the two types of collections.
+Some operations are common to both [sequences and arrays](/book/language/seq.md) by design, and can be used as the interoperability base between the two types of collections.
 These operations are the following:
 * `len`: gives the length of an array or sequence;